Exercising older dogs is an important part of their daily care, but it can be difficult to know how much is enough – or too much

 If it’s cold, he’ll likely feel the chill more than he used to and a nice warm sweater or jacket can help keep old bones warm and comfortable.

-Boots are good in wet, snowy or icy weather too.
+Doggy boots are good in wet, snowy, or icy weather too.

 Make sure the walking surface is suitable